S-Zainuddin/DUFT-by-Schaffy/README.md

 Recommendations:

-Endorsement from influencers are more effective than an A-class celebrity.
-Although the influencers's audience must first be analyzed to reach the targeted results during marketing campaign.

-Best to offer discounts is during last week of the month starting from Thursday.
-Saturday and Sunday is not that effective.

 Marketing campaigns for luxurious products are best to be conducted in December of the year than any month.
 Expect a drop of sale during religious celebration for luxurious product.